e18e/e18e/docs/blog/community-showcase-q2.md

 ### Netlify

-Some time ago, we reached out to the Netlify team to see if the community can help modernise and clean up some of the netlify CLI.
+Some time ago, we reached out to the Netlify team to see if the community can help modernise and clean up some of the Netlify CLI.
 A few months later, we've seen many discussions happen and many PRs land.
 A lot of good collaboration has happened, and the Netlify team has done a lot of good work internally aligned with our goals.

 Notable changes include: